 Could you survive on R1,780 per month?

 This is the harsh reality for every South African social pensioner.
-It’s all they have to pay for a place to live, food, medical expenses, clothes, transport, and anything else that they might need.
-After a lifetime of working, many of these old people are stripped of their dignity and become victims of loneliness, destitution, abuse, illness and depression.
+It’s all they have to pay for a place to live, food, medical expenses, clothes, transport and other basic needs.
+After a lifetime of work, many of these old people are stripped of their dignity and become victims of loneliness, destitution, abuse, illness and depression.
 Our mission at the Neighbourhood Old Age Homes (NOAH) is to restore dignity, respect and life-affordability to social pensioners.

 We want to ensure social pensioners have their basic needs met, have a sense of purpose and contribute to their own families, the NOAH family and society as a whole, forever.